 Can I change my advisor?

 It is beneficial for you to establish and maintain a good relationship with your advisor.
 However, you can change your advisor at any time.
-Make sure to notify Stephanie Burbank to make the change official.
+Make sure to notify Brenna Curtis to make the change official.
 You can make an appointment.

 How often should I meet with my advisor?

 This is up to you.
 Many students approach their advisors to talk about summer opportunities, quarterly research opportunities, and post-graduation opportunities.
-Also many advisors typically oversee independent directed readings and are resources for class research papers.
+Many advisors also typically oversee independent directed readings and are resources for class research papers.

-For questions regarding the B.A. program, Research Honors Program or finding an advisor, make an appointment with the undergraduate program administrator, Stephanie Burbank, or call 723-1608.
+For questions regarding the B.A. program, Research Honors Program or finding an advisor, make an appointment with the undergraduate program administrator, Brenna Curtis, or call 723-1608.
 Her office is in Encina Hall West, Room 100.